-- 1. Immediately contact 911. - 2.
-Call Campus Security at (304) 473-8011 or x8011 (all hours). - 3.
-The Dean of Students or the Director of Counseling Services will attempt to contact the student's emergency contact of record or another emergency contact identified by the student. - 4.
-Upon return to campus, the Director of Counseling Services will reach out to the student for supportive follow-up. - 5.
-In accordance with the West Virginia Wesleyan College Student Handbook, the BIT can recommend an administrative withdrawal for students that engages, or threatens to engage, in behavior which poses a danger of causing physical harm to self or others.
+- 1) Encourage the student to call/text 988, the Crisis and Suicide Lifeline.
+If they refuse, proceed to Step 2. - 2) Immediately contact 911. - 3) Call Campus Security at (304) 473-8011 or x8011 (all hours).

+- 4) The Dean of Students or the Director of Counseling Services will attempt to contact the student's emergency contact of record or another emergency contact identified by the student. - 5) Upon return to campus, the Director of Counseling Services will reach out to the student for supportive follow-up. - 6) In accordance with the West Virginia Wesleyan College Student Handbook, the BIT can recommend an administrative withdrawal for students that engages, or threatens to engage, in behavior which poses a danger of causing physical harm to self or others.